djeada/Databases-Notes/notes/12_database_engines/01_sqlite.md

 #### Not Ideal for Large Applications

-For applications that require handling large volumes of data or need to scale extensively, SQLite might not be sufficient.
+For applications that require handling large volumes of data (in 100s of TB) or need to scale extensively, SQLite might not be sufficient.
 Databases like MySQL or PostgreSQL are better suited for large-scale applications with high concurrency requirements.

 #### Limited Concurrency